rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

   <br><br>

 ## **:interrobang:What do those hardware changes mean for your config?**
-1) **:wrench:Extruder, X, and Y microstepping resolution and steps/mm.**
+1) **:wrench:Motors, microstepping resolution, and steps/mm.**
 Unless you have the same setup as referenced above, you may have to change the microstepping resolution and the steps per millimeter located in the 'config.g' file.
 To retrieve your current machine's configuration, issue a M503 command in the terminal connected to the running printer.
-Pay attention to the microstepping assigned to the axis as that can change your steps per millimeter. _More about this can be read here: https://www.linearmotiontips.com/microstepping-basics/ and here: https://blog.prusaprinters.org/calculator3416/._
+Pay attention to the microstepping assigned to the axis as that can change your steps per millimeter. _More about this can be read here: https://duet3d.dozuki.com/Wiki/Choosing_and_connecting_stepper_motors, here: https://www.linearmotiontips.com/microstepping-basics/, and here: https://blog.prusaprinters.org/calculator3416/._
 <br>-The provided config.g is set for 0.9 stepper motors on X/Y and a Bondtech Mosquito Extruder:
 M350 X16 Y16 E16 Z16 I1 ; Microstepping with interpolation
 M92 X200.00 Y200.00 Z400.00 E415.00 ; Steps per mm